SJSU Salzburg Scholars

 SJSU Salzburg Scholars | Schloss Leopoldskron (GCP #63 | June 2014)

 SJSU Salzburg Scholars are selected as part of San José State’s efforts to develop a critical mass of change agents who will work together across institutional boundaries to globalize the campus in more coherent ways.
 Scholars are chosen from different units all over SJSU—including senior administration, academic colleges and departments, student affairs, and advancement—because our Program focuses on strategies and activities that are intended to transform a wide range of curricular, co-curricular, and operational aspects in the University as a whole.

-The new Scholars participate in orientation activities during the Spring semester, attend an intensive week-long session of the Global Citizenship Program at the Salzburg Global Seminar in early June, and spend the following academic year working with other SJSU Salzburg Scholars and SJSU Salzburg Fellows on a variety of individual and group Projects to promote global citizenship, positively affect the University as a whole, and strengthen their own abilities to live and work in a complex interconnected world.
+The new Scholars participate in orientation activities during the Spring semester, attend an intensive week-long seminar sponsored by the Global Citizenship Alliance in Salzburg early each Summer, and spend the following academic year working with other SJSU Salzburg Scholars and SJSU Salzburg Fellows on a variety of individual and group Projects to promote global citizenship, positively affect the University as a whole, and strengthen their own abilities to live and work in a complex interconnected world.